Bridging Identity and Impact - powered by education and global partnerships

 Mountain View Journey (Mountain View), a subsidiary of Kyebi Community Development Corporation, is a nonprofit founded in 2023 and formally established as a 501(C)3 corporation in 2025.
-Our mission is to build bridges between U.S. and Ghana residents and entities, creating pathways for mutual exchange in workforce, housing and economic mobility.
+Our mission is mission is to collaborate, design and implement bridge initiatives that connect Americans with Africa through Ghana for ancestral education and community development.
+We are continually creating pathways for mutual exchange and ancestral reconnection of what was broken - identity, family, and future.

-By connecting Americans with Ghanaians and other native West Africans, we empower communities to share resources, knowledge, and opportunities.
-We provide innovative solutions for affordable housing and access to innovative workforce development.
-Our impact fosters cross-cultural collaboration that benefits both countries.
+Through integrated ecosystems of people, organizations and corporations, Americans with Ghanaians and other native West Africans, are empowered communities with access to shared resources, knowledge, and opportunities.
+We provide innovative journeys for self-discovery, peace education, global knowledge, access to community development tools, investment opportunities, and technical assistance.
+Our impact fosters cross-cultural collaboration that benefits each country.
 Together, we're creating sustainable growth and transforming lives, one partnership at a time.

+MVJ provides workshops, seminars, and conferences that bring African life before slavery to life through historians, interactive discussions, story-telling and more.
 Ghana is a land of Ancient Kingdoms and Civilizations with a history that stretches back to powerful West African empires like the Ghana Empire, Mali, and Songhai.
 Within present-day Ghana, the Ashanti Kingdom rose as one of the most formidable and sophisticated precolonial states in Africa, known for its wealth in gold, intricate governance, and symbolic art.
 The Golden Stool, a sacred symbol of unity and authority, is still revered as the spiritual heart of the Ashanti people.
 Akyem Abuakwa is another traditional kingdom dating back to the 16th century, its capital is Kyebi.
 The central region is deeply rooted in culture and traditions.
+These are some of the reasons why Mountian View Journey host annual tours to Ghana, Ghana is known as the gateway to Africa!

 Ghana is a tapestry of over 100 ethnic groups, each with their own languages, festivals, music, and customs.
 From the Akan, Ewe, and Ga-Dangme in the south, to the Mole-Dagbani and Gurunsi in the north, cultural diversity thrives.
 Kente cloth, originally from the Ashanti and Ewe peoples, is one of the most visually striking symbols of Ghanaian identity — with each color and pattern carrying deep meaning related to values like courage, purity, or prosperity.